The IRN-BRU Carnival is an annual indoor funfair taking place at the SEC Glasgow. This year Carnival runs from 19th December 2025 - 11th January 2026/

 SEC Terms & Conditions; https://www.sec.co.uk/terms-conditions

-If you purchased your tickets via the IRN-BRU Carnival website, which is operated by See Tickets, you can login to your SEE Tickets account by visiting https://www.seetickets.com/customerservice.
+If you purchased your tickets via The IRN-BRU Carnival website, which is operated by See Tickets, you can login to your SEE Tickets account by visiting https://www.seetickets.com/customerservice.
 Once you have logged in using your order details you will have the option to change the date of your visit (subject to availability).
+You can swap your dates up to the day of your visit (but not after), and if your new tickets are more expensive than the ones you originally booked, you will need to pay the difference to complete the swap.

 If you purchased via another ticket agent, those agents do not offer the option to swap your dates and, as per the terms of purchase, tickets are non-exchangeable and non-transferable.